A Just Transition in the Making: The story behind East Kalimantan’s new Regional Consultation Forum

 A new advisory forum in East Kalimantan, Indonesia, aims to support just transition processes in...

-In light of Indonesia’s aim to achieve net zero emissions by 2060 (or sooner) and in the context of the country’s foreseeable coal phase out, this report summarises the status quo of knowledge about the coal industry in Indonesia.
+In light of Indonesia’s aim to achieve net-zero emissions by 2060 (or sooner) and the country’s foreseeable coal phase-out, this report summarises the existing knowledge about the coal industry in Indonesia.

-With a young coal fleet, a high share of coal in the energy mix and local economies in coal regions highly dominated by the mining industry, Indonesia ranks highest in the world in terms of exposure to the effects of a coal phase out.
-This makes the transition away from coal challenging, yet at the same time increases the urgency for early strategic action.
+With its young coal fleet, an energy mix dominated by coal, and local economies in coal regions highly reliant on the mining industry, Indonesia ranks highest in the world for exposure to the effects of a coal phase-out.
+This makes the transition away from coal challenging, yet at the same time it increases the urgent need for early strategic action.

 Receive updates on just energy transition news, insights, knowledge, and events directly in your inbox.